-Hopes of getting a result weren't especially high, but with a fresh crop of athletic go-getters in Shay Given, Damien Duff, Matt Holland and of course, young Robbie, there was always a fool's hope.
+Hopes of getting a result weren't especially high, but with a fresh crop of athletic go-getters in Shay Given, Damien Duff, Matt Holland and of course, Keane, there was always hope.

 Refusing to offer the Germans any breathing space, Ireland began to galvanise.
 With 17 minutes to play, the brutish, towering Niall Quinn entered the fray, becoming a battering ram of sorts, to open just enough room for Robbie Keane to scurry into and squeeze something beyond the monstrous-looking man-sized mop that was Germany's man between the sticks.

 With seconds left on the clock, the ball was, you guessed it, launched towards the tree-like figure of Quinn, who nodded it into the path of Keane - his bonsai-in-crime - who chested it perfectly beyond two defenders and drove the ball high above Khan's reach and into the back of the net.